asierabreu/spark-course/README.md

 5. Boot up the provide course image with Vagrant and wait for the VM to start-up.
 Then connect via ssh :
 ```
 cd spark-course
-vagrant up # now wait, note this may take up to 20 min depending on each machine
+vagrant up # *now wait, note this may take up to 15-20 min depending on machine*
 vagrant ssh
 ```
 6. Test Installation